ashleefv/KidneyImmuneLBM/README.md

 ## Recommended Supplementary Packages
 * [Netflux](https://github.com/saucermanlab/Netflux) is a package that generates equations and utility functions for networkODE.m
+* [CellNOptR](https://bioconductor.org/packages/release/bioc/html/CellNOptR.html) is a package used for data normalization in this study (normalizeCNO_file.R)

 ## Acknowledgements
 Research reported in this publication was supported by the National Institute of General Medical Sciences of the National Institutes of Health under award number R35GM133763 and NSF CAREER